Ziggeo/ziggeo-video-for-gravity-forms/readme.txt

 == Upgrade Notice ==

+= 1.5 =
+Added a check to avoid error if the application token was not provided.
+It also helps if core plugin was not installed.

+== Changelog ==

 = 1.4 =
 Fixed an issue caused by the space character in video recorder.

-== Changelog ==

 = 1.3 =
 Added support for No Conflict mode of Gravity Forms editor.